o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

     ->Enum<static_cast<int>(PhotometricUnit::Unknown>("Unknown");
 ```

-An associated class that is reflected with a name acts as a kind of namespace for the constant.
+An associated class that you reflect with a name acts as a kind of namespace for the constant.
 For example, to get the value for `Lumen` from the preceding example in Lua, you would use `PhotometricUnit.Lumen`.

-If a name is not specified for the associated class, no namespace prefix is needed.
+If no name is specified for the associated class, no namespace prefix is needed.

 ### `EnumProperty` function

-The `EnumProperty` function is similar to `Enum`, helping you to define a getter for an enum in the behavior context.
-Additionally, because it returns a `GlobalPropertyBuilder` object, you can use it to associate additional attributes to the reflected enum:
+The `EnumProperty` function is similar to `Enum`, helping you define a getter for an enum in the behavior context.
+Additionally, because the function returns a `GlobalPropertyBuilder` object, you can use it to associate additional attributes with the reflected enum:

 ```cpp
 behaviorContext->EnumProperty<static_cast<int>(FrameCaptureResult::None)>("FrameCaptureResult_None")